metaresolver/Hive-JSON-Serde/README.txt

 it will not make the query fail, and the above record will be returned as NULL	null	null

+This is now the default behavior, unless the key is set to false.

 * COMPLETE RECORD KEY

 It may be desireable to have a column in your table that gives access to the complete JSON record.
 This can be done by setting the complete.record.key SerDe property and and adding a column to your table that matches the value of that setting: